 - 13. Use of the County's reserves or other financial assets is not an appropriate topic for the consensus discussions.
 The LMHCC is charged with finding a consensus recommendation regarding premium and plan design that does not include the use of reserves.
 The LMHCC may choose to submit a separate recommendation (or not) regarding the reserves, which County Administration may consider with no obligation to agree.
 In all cases, the County Administration retains sole discretion on any decision regarding the reserves.
 Any decision by the County to use reserves in the future will be timely shared with the LMHCC in order to incorporate such information into discussions leading to consensus.
-For plan years 2022 and 2023, the parties have agreed there will be no consideration of a premium holiday. - 14.
+For plan years 2025, 2026, and 2027, the parties have agreed there will be no consideration of a premium holiday. - 14.
 Neither the consensus process nor a negotiations process will be used for changes mandated by law or a vendor.
 However, the parties will negotiate the effects of any such changes. - 15.
+In the event the EMPLOYER makes a change of Third Party Administrator (TPA) between the dates of 1/1/2025 and 12/31/2027 the EMPLOYER agrees to engage in impact bargaining over the effects of such a change as applicable under the AGREEMENT and relevant state law. - 16.
 The county reserves any and all rights with regard to benefit plan administration and policy unless specifically identified in this document or in the collective bargaining agreement.
-Nothing herein waives, expressly or implied, the Union's right to negotiate any mandatory subject of bargaining. - 16.
+Nothing herein waives, expressly or implied, the Union's right to negotiate any mandatory subject of bargaining. - 17.
 There is no implied commitment by either party to the consensus process beyond the term of this contract.
 Prior to August 31 of the last year of the contract, the LMHCC will determine any continuation terms as described above.